Brexit: Ministers deny May government is preparing for second referendum

 With less than four months before Britain is due to leave in March, Mrs May is facing deadlock in parliament over the deal, and more politicians are talking about the possibility of Britain leaving without an agreement or a second referendum that could stop Brexit from happening.

-Trade minister Liam Fox also said a second referendum would “perpetuate” the deep divisions in Britain, adding the prime minister was securing the necessary assurances to persuade parliament to back her deal.

-He said that would take some time.
-“It will happen over Christmas, it’s not going to happen this week, it’s not going to be quick, it will happen some time in the New Year,” he told the BBC’s Andrew Marr show.
+Education secretary Damian Hinds insisted cabinet has not discussed a second EU referendum.
+Asked if cabinet had talked about the issue, Mr Hinds told Sky News: “No. Government policy couldn’t be clearer.
+We are here to act on the will of the British people clearly expressed in the referendum.”

-Foreign secretary Jeremy Hunt insisted the United Kingdom would “flourish and prosper” even without an exit agreement.
+Foreign secretary Jeremy Hunt insisted the UK would “flourish and prosper” even without an exit agreement.
 Speaking to the Sunday Telegraph, Mr Hunt also said he wanted a “crack” at succeeding Mrs May after she takes the country through what he described as “this challenging next few months”

+“I would put Remain and the prime minister’s deal on the ballot...
+Compared to the prime minister’s deal Remain is a lot better.”
+As cabinet members tried to dampen talk of a fresh Brexit poll, international trade secretary Liam Fox indicated he could support a free vote for MPs on Brexit options.
+Asked about a free vote, Dr Fox told BBC1’s The Andrew Marr Show: “That’s not something we have considered.
+“I have to say, personally, I wouldn’t have a huge problem with parliament as a whole having a say on what the options were.”

+Dr Fox signalled he thought there could be EU movement in the new year regarding anxieties Brexiteers have that Britain could be “trapped” in the Northern Ireland backstop.
+He said: “It’s very clear that the EU understand what the problem is.
+And it’s a question now, without unpicking the whole of the withdrawal agreement, can we find a mechanism of operating the backstop in a way that actually removes those anxieties.
+“It will happen over Christmas.
+It is not going to happen this week.
+It is not going to be quick.
+“It will happen sometime in the new year.”

 Mrs May survived a no confidence vote among her Conservative MPs last week, but opposition parties are calling for Labour to propose a parliamentary motion of no confidence against the government this week.